Consensys/quorum/docs/Quorum Features/Privacy/Tessera/Usage/Logging.md

 Failed to make resend request to node {remote node url} for key {public key}, due to {error details} | Peer communication failed during '/resend' request.<br>Action: check reason message, or logs on peer to see why it failed

 !!!
 Note
-    Some of the log message will be rearranged to correct levels in our next release.
+    Some messages will be rearranged to correct logging levels in our next release.

 ## To change the default log level